Take the Next Step

-A limited amount of student scholarships and assistantships are available for ICP students.
-Visit the Graduate Assistantships and Scholarships webpage for more information.
+A limited amount of student scholarships are available for ICP students.
+Visit the Tuition and Scholarships webpage for more information.

 Students who believe they have achieved the required level of proficiency in a modern language will need to demonstrate that proficiency in order to receive a waiver from the methodological requirement of the degree.
 In these cases, such students will be strongly encouraged to continue advanced study of modern language (when applicable), or to enroll in the quantitative analysis option of the methodological component of the degree.

 Many of the topics and issues of importance in international relations and comparative politics straddle the lines of academic boundaries that universities establish.
 Therefore, we strongly encourage students to pursue related coursework in departments outside of Political Science, and as a policy, students can include two approved courses from other departments as part of their formal program of study.
 ICP students also have the option to pursue a dual degree with ICP and the Master of Public Administration program, as discussed below.

 Currently, Wright State University regularly offers upper-level classes in the following languages: Arabic, Chinese, French, German, Japanese, Russian and Spanish.
 For more information, please contact the Department of Modern Languages at (937) 775-2641.